 Frequently Asked Questions

-What is the primary difference between RAG and LLM?
+What is the difference between a RAG and an LLM?

 When should I use RAG instead of LLM?